spypunk/tetris/README.md

 You will need a Java JDK 8+ and maven 3+.

+Execute **mvn clean package assembly:single** to build the release package.

 ## How to play ?

-### Controls
+- SPACE - Start a new game

-LEFT - Move the current shape to the left
+- LEFT - Move the current shape to the left

-RIGHT - Move the current shape to the right
+- RIGHT - Move the current shape to the right

-DOWN - Move the current shape down
+- DOWN - Move the current shape down

-UP - Rotate the current shape clockwise
+- UP - Rotate the current shape clockwise

-SPACE - Start a new game

-P - Pause the current game
+- P - Pause the current game

-M - Mute / Unmute sounds
+- M - Mute sound

+- PAGE UP - Increase the volume

+- PAGE DOWN - Decrease the volume

 ## What about license ?